graemerocher/micronaut-oraclecloud-workshop/lab_testing/lab_testing.md

 When you run tests Micronaut automatically activates the `test` environment which causes the above file to be loaded (see Lab 2 where environments were covered).

-If your requirements are more dynamic however there are a couple of options.
-The first is the [@Property](https://docs.micronaut.io/latest/api/io/micronaut/context/annotation/Property.html) annotation.
+If your requirements are more dynamic however there are other options.
+One is the [@Property](https://docs.micronaut.io/latest/api/io/micronaut/context/annotation/Property.html) annotation.
 To try this out modify `OwnerServiceTest` adding `@MicronautTest` and `@Property` to feed the initial user list:

     <copy>
     package example.micronaut;